The 1 Royal Fashion Rule Queen Elizabeth and Kate Middleton Regularly Broke That Meghan Markle Never Did

 According to the Express, there is a 700-year-old rue that bans members of the royal family from wearing fur.
 In the Fur Act of 1337 King Edward III banned anyone, even royals, from wearing fur as part of their outfit.

-Many royal watchers are surprised by the rule since Queen Elizabeth has been photographed on more than one occasion wearing fur herself.
-However, the publication did note that some state events such as the opening of Parliament require the monarch to be dressed in fur, despite the ancient law.
+Many royal watchers are surprised by the rule since the late Queen Elizabeth was photographed wearing fur on more than one occasion.
+However, the publication did note that some state events, such as the opening of Parliament, required the monarch to be dressed in fur, despite the ancient law.

-Queen Elizabeth has stopped wearing it but other royals have broken the rule
+Queen Elizabeth stopped wearing it but other royals have broken the rule

 The queen isn’t the only senior royal spotted wearing fur on occasion.
-Kate Middleton has also been seen wearing it.
+The Princess of Wales (formerly known as Kate Middleton) has also been seen wearing it.

-“For Christmas with her parents in Berkshire, she repeated her chestnut brown Hobbs ‘Celeste’ coat with a jaw-dropping red fur scarf,” Daena Borrowman, the Marketing Manager at jewellerybox, said about the Duchess of Cambridge’s 2016 attire.
+“For Christmas with her parents in Berkshire, she repeated her chestnut brown Hobbs ‘Celeste’ coat with a jaw-dropping red fur scarf,” Daena Borrowman, the Marketing Manager at jewellery box, said about the Kate’s 2016 attire.

-Princess Anne and Prince Charles’ wife, Camilla, have also broken King Edward’s rule and donned fur in the past.
+Princess Anne and Prince Charles’ wife Camilla, Queen Consort, have also broken King Edward’s rule and donned fur in the past.

-Following some backlash over the last few years, the queen’s royal dresser Angela Kelly announced in 2019 that the monarch stopped wearing any new clothes featuring real fur.
-Designers are now instructed to use faux fur instead and began removing real fur from some of the queen’s favorite outfits such as mink from a much-loved coat.
-The queen’s guards though still wear bearskin hats.
+In 2019, following backlash, the queen’s former dresser Angela Kelly announced that the monarch stopped wearing any new clothes featuring real fur.
+And at the time, designers were instructed to use faux fur instead and began removing real fur from some of the queen’s favorite outfits, such as mink from a much-loved coat.
+The guards outside Buckingham Palace, though still wore bearskin hats.

 Why Meghan has never worn fur